joshvoskamp/ParallelGuassianBlur/README.md

 # Gaussian Blur in Parallel using Cuda

-A simple command line tool written in C++ and Cuda for applying the Guassian Blur.
+A simple command line tool written in C and Cuda for applying the Guassian Blur.

 ## Sample